doanhandonly/RAD-CSE151A-Project/Report.md

 #### Whole Dataset Visualizations
 [Back to table of contents](#table-of-contents)

-We first show some visuals to demonstrate the sheer size and complexity of our data, starting with our pairplot
+We first show some visuals to demonstrate the sheer size and complexity of our data, starting with our pairplot:

 ![Pairplot](figures/Pairplot.png)